EberlyODL/heympbook/the_electron.md

 <iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/tuZxFL9cGkI?rel=0" width="420"></iframe>

- > Note that she was touching her shirt.
-Some electrons got rub off on her hand (either less or more electrons, we can't tell).
+ > Note that the spark that caused the fire occurred after she sat in her car - some charges probably transferred between her shirt & her car seat when she exited her car again.
 A spark then occurs just when she touches the nozzle.
 This is very rare but do be careful!
-If you have a lot of static electricity touch your hand on the car to discharge.
+If you have a lot of static electricity touch your hand to something metal to discharge yourself before touching the gas nozzle.)